foundriesio/docs/source/tutorial/basic-system.rst

 built previously, but you can also change and rebuild the program before following these steps to write new firmware.

-Start a Python 3 HTTP on your workstation from the Zephyr microPlatform binary build directory for this application::
+Start a Python 3 HTTP server on your workstation from the Zephyr microPlatform binary build directory for this application::

    $ cd outdir/zephyr-fota-samples/dm-lwm2m/nrf52_blenano2/app/
    $ python3 -m http.server

+(Adjust the build directory as needed for other boards.)

 The update will then be available at::